Skip to Main ContentSearch Site

 Student is not to have completed a course until they have a grade of "D" or better.
 Therefore, students initially receiving "W's" and "F's" are eligible for Financial Aid until they receive a "D" or better.

 Once a student receives a grade of "D" or better, option 1 or 2 may apply.
-Only the highest grade of a repeated course will be included in the overall Financial Aid GPA, and the credits attempted and earned will only be counted once, even if the course is successfully passed multiple times.
+Only the highest grade of a repeated course will be included in the overall Financial Aid GPA, and all credits attempted will be counted and credits earned will only be counted once, even if the course is successfully passed multiple times.

 Consequences for not meeting the requirements:

-If a student fails to meet the SAP policy described above, the student will become academically ineligible for financial aid for the next enrolled semester.
+During the first term that a student does not meet the requirements of the SAP policy, they will be placed on warning status for the next semester of their enrollment.
+At the end of the warning semester, the student must be in compliance with the SAP policy, or they will become academically ineligible for financial aid for their next semester of enrollment.
 This will result in the ineligibility for all federal, state and institutional financial aid.
-Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards based upon the number of credits they have attempted.
+Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards required for the number of credits they have attempted.
 Students who have exceeded the 150% requirement may only regain eligibility upon approval of an appeal (see below) or by declaring a new program of study.
 Students who declare a new major will have their 150% calculation based upon only those attempted credits that apply to the new program.
 The recalculation will be completed upon request by the student and/or Academic Advisor.

-When a student becomes academically ineligible, they have the right to appeal the suspension of their financial aid based on mitigating circumstances (please see Financial Aid Appeal Form).
-All appeals must be submitted using the Financial Aid Appeal form. and documentation must be provided when applicable.
+When a student becomes academically ineligible, they have the right to appeal the suspension of their financial aid based on mitigating circumstances (please see Financial Aid Appeal Instructions ).
+All appeals must be submitted in writing and documentation must be provided when applicable.
 Situations such as serious illness and family emergencies may be considered as mitigating circumstances.
 The Financial Aid Appeal committee will review appeals and make decisions regarding approval or denial.
 The decisions of this committee cannot be appealed unless additional information is presented that was not included in the initial appeal.
-The decision of the Financial Aid Appeal committee may only be overturned by the Director of Financial Aid or their designee.
+The decision of the Financial Aid Appeal committee may only be overturned by the Dean of Financial Assistance and Scholarships or the Associate Director of Financial Aid Services.